Romance isn’t the only way to experience love. The joy we feel when we do things we love is another way.

 - Create a “Festival/Vacation” fund to save for big-ticket experiences.

-- Hit up the comedy clubs in your area and get on their list.
+- Hit up the comedy clubs in your area and get on their mailing list.

 - Check Facebook events once a week.

-This collage has some of the everyday “treats” I use as pick-me-ups.
-They are simple, affordable and easy for me to do when I need my version of self-care.
+This collage shows some of my favorite everyday “treats.”
+They are simple, affordable, and easy for me to do when I need my version of self-care.